-One theme that kept coming up was how to engage leaders.
-Julie and I talked about how important it is for leaders to be "carry the flag" for change by being active advocates.
-We shared case studies of companies that have kick-started involvement by holding interactive sessions where leaders received a deep-dive on change and gained clarity about their role.
+One issue that comes up everytime we talk about change is the role of leaders.
+It's critical for leaders to "carry the flag" for change by being active advocates.
+That's why one best practice is to kick-start leader involvement by holding interactive sessions where leaders receive a deep dive on change to gain clarity about their role.

-After the workshop, one participant followed up with a question.
-“My company is about to embark on a major change.
+Recently, a client asked this question: “My company is about to embark on a major change.
 We would like to get leaders involved, and I think a session would be a great way to do so.
-I’ve never conducted this type of leader workshop before, so I wanted to know what it it entail.”
+I’ve never conducted this type of leader workshop before, so I wanted to know what it it entails.”

 I replied that it’s a little difficult to give general advice because a workshop should, first and foremost, be designed to meet specific objectives for what you need leaders to know, believe and do.
 Setting those objectives should be your first step.

 Then I provided a few tips on holding a leader change session, which I thought would be helpful to share with you as well:

 - Gain a deep understanding of leaders' needs—by conducting interviews or focus groups—then make sure the workshop meets those needs.

 - Get the endorsement of the CEO or another senior leader for the workshop—and make sure that senior leader invites participants to attend, so they'll know that the session has the support of the boss.